elimbaum/TrinketPinball/README.md

 `void motorSpeed(int speedPercent)` set the motor speed as a percent, from 0 to 100%, where 100% is the defined constant `MAX_SPEED`; by default 127.

 #### Advanced Methods
 `void motorSpeedPWM(byte speed)` set the motor speed directly, via PWM.
-Be careful setting it to maximum speed (255).
+Be careful setting it to maximum speed (255) for extended periods of time.
+Smoke has been observed in the past.

 ### Timing
 The built-in Arduino timing functions use Timer0.
 However, we made the mistake of attaching our motor and speaker to the timer0 hardware PWM pins.
 Therefore, the library includes a rewrite of all timing functionality to use Timer2, thus allowing us to use Timer0 for pure hardware PWM.
+As long as all code uses the rewritten timing functions, no differences should exist.